1dolinski/string_matching/README.md

 ![Image Alt](https://github.com/ebbflowgo/string_matching/blob/master/images/string_matching.png?raw=true)
 ===============

 ##### A quick and dirty way to find the similarity between two strings.
-Please fork it if you would like to change it.
+Please fork it and send a pull request over if you would like to upgrade it.

 ![Image Alt](https://github.com/ebbflowgo/string_matching/blob/master/images/Output_Example.PNG?raw=true)